Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Discussion and Future Work

-Our structural results provide insights into the impact of both Content and Needy states on the intensity of the intervention.
+Our structural results provide insights on the impact of both Content and Needy states on the optimal level of intervention.
 In practice, the Content state is often not directly observable.
 However, the value of the Content state can be estimated through predictive models and then used to compute the intervention level.
 When the intervention cost is piecewise, the intervention level remains relatively insensitive to the precise value of the Content state.
 As such, small prediction errors are likely to not impact the level of intervention.
-In this work, we have utilized a parsimonious model to understand the interaction between congestion and post-service interventions.
-An interesting area for future work would be the integration of our policies with personalized predictions of readmission risk to develop practical policies and test their performance using high-fidelity simulation models.
+We illustrate this for our case study and using a naive estimation of the Content state in Section \ref{ap:noisy}.
+Moreover, we have utilized a parsimonious model to understand the interaction between congestion costs and costly post-service interventions and gain insights on optimal policy structure.
+An interesting area for future work would be the integration of our policies with personalized predictions of readmission risk to develop practical policies.
+In this context, one can expand the state-space to keep track of the Content and Needy states for different types of patients and develop congestion risk scores that depend on the multi-dimensional vector.
+One can then leverage the structure established here and tune the control parameters using, e.g., an approximate dynamic programming approach and a high-fidelity simulation model.
+See \cite{bravo2023interpretable} for another example of congestion risk scores.